- Senior Body

 Determining whether or not you or a loved one is qualified often takes only fifteen minutes and can be done over the phone.

-If you have a question about Veterans aid or the benefits associated, please call us at (740) 373-7125 or (304) 422-4020 or click here to fill out a short web survey to initiate the process to getting you or your veteran the care required.
+If you have a question about personal care services or veterans benefits, please call us at (740) 373-7125 or (304) 422-4020 or click here to fill out a short web survey to initiate the process to get you or your veteran the care required.

-At Comfort Keepers of Marietta, OH, we are proud to provide quality home care to seniors in:
+At Comfort Keepers, we are proud to provide quality in home assisted living to seniors in:

 Outlying areas also served (service delivery fees may apply): Ohio - Stockport, Barlow, Barlett, Beverly, Coal Run, Coolville, Cutler, Fleming, Little Hocking, Long Bottom, Lowell, New Matamoras, Newport, Portland, Reedsville, Reno,Tuppers Plains, Waterford, Watertown and Whipple.
 West Virginia - Belleville, Belmont, Davisville, Rockport, Sandyville, Saint Mary’s, Sherman and Waverly.